-A lot can change in a decade.
 In 2009, no one had ever heard of a little thing called Instagram.
-But on July 16, 2010, the first-ever photo was posted to the platform, and, unbeknownst to the rest of the world, the marketing landscape was forever changed.
+On July 16, 2010, the first-ever photo was posted to the platform, and, unbeknownst to the rest of the world, Instagram forever changed the marketing landscape.

 Today, it’s practically unheard of to find a consumer-facing business that doesn’t have a profile on the photo-sharing platform.

-As the second most populated social media platform in the world with one billion monthly active accounts (more than half of those accounts following brands), and as the network users are most likely to use for researching brands and product, Instagram has become an integral tool in any marketer’s belt.
+Instagram is the second-most populated social media platform globally, with two billion monthly active accounts and more than half of those accounts following brands.
+As a network users rely on for researching brands and learning about new products, Instagram has become an integral tool in any marketer’s belt.

-Instagrammability is a characteristic that’s frequently talked about in our industry.
-A drink can be delicious, but may not Instagrammable due to its straightforward presentation.
-A café can be homey and welcoming, but may not be Instagrammable due to its outdated design.
+Instagrammability is a characteristic that’s frequently talked about in the coffee and service industry.
+A drink can be delicious but may not be Instagrammable due to its straightforward presentation.
+A café can be homey and welcoming but may not be Instagrammable due to its outdated design.

 Worthy of Sharing

 DropShot is a café located in FieldHouse Jones that features a feast of unexpected imagery.
-From a spiraling art installation of tennis rackets that weave throughout the space to two massive slot car racing tracks and a wall overflowing with antique board and lawn games, unexpected visual elements can be discovered around every corner.
+From a spiraling art installation of tennis rackets that weave throughout the space to two massive slot car racing tracks to a wall overflowing with antique board and lawn games, unexpected visual elements can be discovered around every corner.

 Everything—from the chic yet minimally presented beverages and marble tabletop backgrounds to the beautifully lush indoor plants and impeccable lighting—makes it easy for folks to take a beautiful photo worth sharing.